 When you’re trying to improve your debt-to-income ratio, your biggest priority will be lowering your monthly debt obligations in relation to your income.
 So it makes sense to target debt not based on its overall size, but on the size of your monthly payments for that debt.

 An important part of improving your debt-to-income ratio is making sure the debts listed on your credit report are accurate and that your report is updated with any debts you repay.
-The Federal Trade Commission stipulates that consumers can receive a free copy of their credit report once every 12 months from each of the three credit reporting agencies — Equifax, TransUnion and Experian.
+Consumers can receive a free copy of their credit report once every 12 months from each of the three credit reporting agencies — Equifax, TransUnion and Experian.
 You can order your report online through AnnualCreditReport.com.

-If you notice errors in your credit report, contact the credit reporting agency in writing to correct them.
+If you notice errors in your credit report, contact the credit reporting agency to correct them.
 The credit reporting agency must investigate your claims and will typically do so within 30 days.
-Make sure you also contact the creditor that provided the information to the credit reporting agency, to ask them to update your records and verify the information is accurate with the credit reporting agencies.
+Make sure you also ask the creditor that provided the information to the credit reporting agency, to update your records and verify the information is accurate with the credit reporting agencies.

 One of the other popular ways to reduce debt is to refinance outstanding loans.
 If your credit score has improved since you originally took out your loans, you could qualify for a lower interest rate now.
 This is true for private student loans or other personal loans you may have taken out.